Outreach & Social Ministry Overview

 Luther’s Kitchen has been serving the community since 1982.
 The menu is primarily a variety of soups, hot dishes and salads.
 On average, they serve about 80-100 guests every week.
 Luther’s Kitchen is staffed solely by volunteers, and is supported by contributions of both food and money from First Lutheran Church and the Great Plains Food Bank.
 In addition, food donated from Cash Wise Foods and other sources is used as part of the day’s meal, or guests may take it with them for later.

 The Social Ministry Committee of First Lutheran Church is responsible for identifying needs in our community, nation and world and encouraging our congregation to address these needs in Jesus’ name.
-The committee recently created the Give Some campaign, in which our members are asked to add some small item to their monthly shopping and donate it in support of a local cause.
+The committee created the Give Some campaign, in which our members are asked to add some small item to their monthly shopping and donate it in support of a local cause.
 You can participate by making small purchases to add to the monthly collection.
-Past collections included:
+We have a display and shelves in the Pioneer Hall to collect each month’s items.

 Lutheran Campus Ministry at MSU